pingforhelp/BCA/docs/computer-sci/Out.md

 1. Control System
 2. Bus Control System

-Functional Components
+# Functional Components

 1. Input devices:
 * Takes data & instructions from the user & external environment
-* Converts them into a machine readable (Binary format)
+* Converts them into a machine readable (Binary format 1’s and 0’s.)
 * Sends the converted data to the computer's memory or processor.
 > [!example]
 > Keyboard, Mouse, Scanner, Microphone, Touch screen.